-"Twice a week, first thing in the morning, try on a slightly tight pair of jeans.
-This is way more motivating than the scale and more effective at keeping you headed towards your goal," suggests Justice.
-"In my experience, the scale—whether you lose, gain, or stay the same—tends to throw you off track.
-If you lose, you think 'I deserve a treat.'
-If you gain or stay the same, you think, 'I'm doing all this work for nothing.'
-But whether you made progress or not, trying on your jeans serves to keep you on track because it's more 'real' than just looking at numbers on a scale.
-And it's way more accurate!"
-Still stepping on the scale and wanting to know what's up?
-Check out these 21 Reasons You Gained Weight This Week.
+“Twice a week, first thing in the morning, try on a slightly tight pair of jeans.
+This is way more motivating than the scale and more effective at keeping you headed towards your goal,” suggests Justice.
+“In my experience, the scale—whether you lose, gain, or stay the same—tends to throw you off track.
+If you lose, you think ‘I deserve a treat.’
+If you gain or stay the same, you think, ‘I’m doing all this work for nothing.’
+But whether you made progress or not, trying on your jeans serves to keep you on track because it’s more ‘real’ than just looking at numbers on a scale.
+And it’s way more accurate!”
+Plus it’s one of the ways to measure weight loss progress without a scale.

 Drop to The Floor

 Here’s a challenge for you: The next time you’re tempted to give into those misleading thoughts, get your blood flowing and do push-ups—even if you drop right there in front of the fridge.
 “Every time I feel like I need a snack or want to open the fridge for something, I do ten push-ups instead,” says Jenna Wolfe, fitness guru and author of Thinner in 30.
 “There are days when I knock out 100 push-ups while avoiding the extra calories at the same time!”